Liam0205/fdwm/README.md

 ## Embedding Method

-FDWM embeds watermarks in the four corners of the image:
+FDWM uses a grid-based embedding strategy:

-- **Top-left corner**: Main region with full strength
+1. **Grid Division**: The image is divided into `m × n` grid cells (default: 3×3)
-- **Bottom-right corner**: Flipped watermark with 50% strength
+2. **Cell Processing**: Each grid cell is processed independently in the frequency domain
-- **Top-right corner**: Horizontally flipped with 50% strength
+3. **Corner Embedding**: Within each cell, the watermark is embedded in the top-left corner
-- **Bottom-left corner**: Vertically flipped with 50% strength
+4. **Fusion**: During extraction, all grid cells are processed and averaged for robust recovery

-This provides good robustness against cropping attacks and ensures reliable extraction.
+This approach provides excellent robustness against cropping, rotation, and other geometric attacks.

 ## CLI Usage